daydreamersjp/causality_analysis_primer/README.md

 $ATT \ = \ \mathbb{E}[Y^{a=1}-Y^{a=0}|A=1]$

-This represents the similar expectatino of effect to *ATE* with the only difference in the random variable in interest are only from the population who was actually treated because it is conditioned by $A=1$.
+This represents the similar expectation of effect to *ATE* with the only difference in the random variable in interest are only from the population who was actually treated because it is conditioned by $A=1$.

 <p>&nbsp;</p>